Auckland Attractions for Families

 This is a pretty sedate activity, great if you have older grandparents joining you on a family day out.
 It’s also great for train enthusiasts.
 It’s a vintage steam train that takes you from Glenbrook to Waiuku, return.
 Waiuku is a small rural town.
 There’s plenty of places to find some lunch or bring a picnic.
-Tourists be warned, Waiuku is a small town, keep your dining expectations low and you won’t be disappointed.
+Tourists be warned, Waiuku is a small rural town, keep your dining expectations low and you won’t be disappointed.

 Sheep World is located in Warkworth just north of Auckland.
 It’s a rural farm experience for families who have never been on a farm before.
 You can see sheep being sheared, or watch sheep dogs round up sheep and herd them into a pen.
 It’s good for younger kids and people who have an interest in animals.

 This is a large well maintained mini golf course near the Auckland Airport.
 They have two separate courses, both with a pirate theme.
 (Caribbean style pirates not Somalian).
 It’s fun if you like mini golf.
 While the course itself is excellent and it’s well themed it’s not the most scenic location for a mini golf course.
 If you prefer a course in a nicer location then try Lilliput in Mission Bay instead.

 This is the best located mini golf course in Auckland.
 Lilliput have several courses scattered around Auckland.
 If you are nearby and want to play they are all fine.
 However if your a visitor to Auckland the only one we recommend is located on Tamaki Drive between Mission Bay and the City.
 It’s right on the waterfront, combine a game or two with lunch in Mission Bay for a great family day out.